doalttt/Obb-Tool/README.md

 # Obb-Tool 🛡️
 ## How to use it?:
-**Double click "ObbTool.py" or run "python ObbTool.py" in a powershell then use the big button in the middle to select the obb file then unpack it to repack go to File --> Load Folder, then click the "Repack and Sign" button once your done modifying.**
+**Double click "ObbTool.py" or run "python ObbTool.py" in a powershell then Load a obb file inside of: File --> Load OBB then click Unpack OBB to repack go to File --> Load Folder, then click the "Repack and Sign" button once your done modifying.**

 ## how do i use my own keystore?: